Cattle and a Climate Pledge

 Explore beef from farm to table with Austin Allred, of Royal Ranch, and Climate Pledge Arena Executive Chef Molly DeMers.
 As experts in their fields, they invite you to see how sustainable they have made sure beef is part of the Climate Pledge equation.

+Meet beef rancher and dairy farmer Austin Allred, and Chef Molly DeMers of Climate Pledge Arena.
 They are a pair of self-described kindred spirits in the quest to raise and serve beef sustainably.
 Allred uses regenerative farming practices and measurement to determine the carbon footprint of the beef his family farm raises near Royal City, Washington.
 Chef Molly is tasked with making all of the food service operations at Climate Pledge Arena meet the ambitious environmental goals of the facility.
 The two work together to make beef a premier offering for attendees of sports and entertainment events at the first net zero carbon certified arena in the world.

-It starts at the roots
+It Starts at the Roots

 Chef Molly DeMers leans over in the saddle while Central Washington cattle farmer Austin Allred hands her a sample of pasture grass, roots up.
 The sample tells a story.
 A story of soil health and the very real way crops and healthy range lands and pastures sequester the atmosphere's carbon.
 Given Chef Molly's role in meeting the Climate Pledge Arena goal to be the first net zero carbon certified arena in the world, Allred's farming and ranching practices have Molly's attention.
 The two have walked somewhat parallel paths in the pursuit of understanding, and measuring, the environmental impacts of their respective trades.
 Early conversations about Climate Pledge Arena's food service offerings and meeting climate objectives included cutting beef off the menu all together.
 To Chef Molly, that was an unacceptable approach.

 "There's a lot of smoke and mirrors in the food industry, and this is a transparent relationship that we have with our community where we're waving our hands saying, we don't have all the answers, but we're gonna go out to the farms.
-We're gonna break bread with people, and we're gonna humanize this experience and talk potatoes, talk beef, and we're gonna talk about how we do this better.
+We're gonna break bread with people, and we're gonna humanize this experience and talk potatoes, talk beef, and we're gonna talk about how we do this better.- Executive Chef Molly DeMers, Climate Pledge Arena

 In the quest to provide guests the experience and food choices they want, while quantifying the environmental impacts, she met Austin, and quite literally took the reins to learn more.
 She gained newfound knowledge (in part, on horseback) about how beef is raised and grown, and a partner in the form of a local family farm.
 "My dad started potato farming.
 It worked into apples and cherries, and then naturally we needed ruminants or cattle to be a part of the equation in order to do it more sustainably," says Allred.
 "We farm in Royal City, Washington, which is in central Washington, right in between Seattle and Spokane.
 The Columbia River brings life to this area of Washington and allows us to do what we need to do in order to create a whole bunch of food for a whole bunch of people."